All Episodes

 All right, let's go with Chris.

-How you doing tonight, brother?
+How are you doing tonight, brother?

-Hey Dominic, how are you?
+Hey, Dominic, how are you?

 I'm doing well, man.